jm-cook/my-smart-home/nest-hub-dashboard/README.md

 ## Dashboard on Nest Hub

-This document describes how I created a smart home dashboard with good visibility around the room, that can be shown on a Google Nest Hub.
+This document describes how I created a smart home dashboard that can be shown on a Google Nest Hub and with good visibility around the room,.
 The first image is a photo of the hub as it looks in the kitchen, the second is a screenshot of the dashboard from a web browser.

 <img src="20240604_075825-1717483432984.jpg" width="400">
 <img src="https://github.com/jm-cook/my-smart-home/assets/8317651/d1f6d6e3-eaf4-44e8-84b4-15017d3378d2" width="400">

 Previously I have used the custom button-card for lovelace (https://github.com/custom-cards/button-card), but recently I experimented with the custom mushroom cards (https://github.com/piitaya/lovelace-mushroom) and liked the simple approach, requiring very little customization to achieve the look that I was after.
+Some customization was required, as you will see below, to achieve the look that I was after.
+However I was able to remove approximately 350 lines of tricky template configuration for the button-cards and am quite happy with the result.

 The dashboard uses primarily mushroom cards and the custom grid-layout from lovelace-layout-card (https://github.com/thomasloven/lovelace-layout-card).